khdegraffe/Ecomm-Store/README.md

 # Ecomm-Store

-A clothing ecommerce full-stack JS app I built with vanilla Javascript and Node.js
+A full-stack ecommerce clothing store application I built with vanilla Javascript and Node.js